 The Shroud of Turin, a fabric bearing the negative image of a crucified man, is arguably the most researched Christian relic.
 Some believe it is the actual burial cloth that was folded over the historical Jesus after his crucifixion.
 Those who think the shroud is a miraculous imprint believe it was created by divine energy while Jesus rested in his tomb.
 This belief is countered by others who do not think that evidence exists to support the relic’s authenticity.

 Researchers argue about The Shroud’s miraculous authenticity.
 Many approach their research with predetermined results in mind and ignore anything that goes against their desired conclusion while emphasizing any study that supports their opinion.
-Religiosity, or lack of, sometimes causes Shroud researchers to demonstrate a stronger bias and use weaker methods than with other research topics.
+Religiosity, or lack of it, sometimes causes Shroud researchers to demonstrate a stronger bias and use weaker methods than with other research topics.

-Why is the shroud so important
+Why Is the Shroud so Important?

 The Shroud of Turin is supposedly not made by human hands, but through divine intervention.
 If the Shroud was truly made from Jesus’ body and face, it has recorded his exact likeness.
 Since Jesus’ body was, according to religion, resurrected into heaven, there are no corporeal elements remaining.
 Due to this, anything that touched the body of Jesus has become immensely important.
 The Shroud also has supposed blood stains which would have come directly from the body.

-Against The Shroud’s Authenticity
+Historical Evidence Against the Shroud’s Authenticity

 The Shroud does not show up in historical records until the 14th century.
 The earliest evidence of its existence is a pilgrim medallion that depicts an image of The Shroud.
 This should be considered strange since it is such an important relic, one would think it would be mentioned often.

 Get the latest articles delivered to your inboxSign up to our Free Weekly Newsletter